valory-xyz/open-autonomy/docs/guides/set_up.md

 * an empty local registry,
 * a number of preconfigured linters via [Tox](https://tox.wiki/en/latest/).

-## Set up the local registry for the guides
+## Populate the local registry for the guides

-If you plan to follow the guides in the next sections, you need to populate the local registry with a number of default [packages shipped with the framework](../package_list.md).
-To do so, within the workspace folder, execute:
+If you plan to follow the guides in the next sections, you need to populate the local registry with a number of [packages shipped with the framework](../package_list.md).
+To do so, execute the following commands within the workspace folder:

 ```bash
 cat > ./packages/packages.json << EOF